 What is your current climate and season?
 Do you currently live in a cold/dry, temperate, hot and dry, or cold and wet climate?
 What foods are in season and how are that climate and season affecting your metabolism and dietary requirements?

 How do you feel fasting?
 Do you feel that your blood sugar drops easily?
 Are you irritable or lethargic when you wait too long in-between meals or after 12 hours?
 Or do prefer more of a feast and fast style of eating?

-What does your bloodwork look like on a Ketogenic diet?
-Have your health care practitioner monitor your bloodwork to confirm the expression of your gene SNPs to give you real-time epigenetic results.
+What does your blood work look like on a keto diet?
+Have your health care practitioner monitor your blood work to confirm the expression of your gene SNPs to give you real-time epigenetic results.